-As the mouthful of a name suggests, this process is multi-step & requires the help of multiple protein enzymes, any one of which can have mutations that can cause traffic jams (or traffic syrups?) that lead to the buildup of BCAAs & α-ketoacids (remember they can still do that first BCAT step).
+So, Branched-Chain α-keto acid dehydrogenase (BCKDH) complex… As the mouthful of a name suggests, the process it carries out is multi-step & requires the help of multiple protein enzymes (reaction mediators/speed-uppers), any one of which can have mutations that can cause traffic jams (or traffic syrups?) that lead to the buildup of BCAAs & α-ketoacids (remember they can still do that first BCAT step).

-The BCKD complex has multiple copies of several enzymes (it has to do several things so it’s more like a factory assembly line than an individual robot) that are loosely held together in the inner mitochondrial membrane (mitochondria are like your cell’s power plants – they are where TCA & ox phos take place & produce ATP).
+The BCKD complex has multiple copies of several enzymes (it has to do several things so it’s more like a factory assembly line than an individual robot), which are loosely held together in the inner mitochondrial membrane (mitochondria are like your cell’s power plants – they are where TCA & oxidative phosphorylation take place & produce ATP).

-But these short names are easier to say than their “full names,” which for the case of E1 is branched-chain α-keto acid decarboxylase.
+So, “E1,” “E2,” & “E3” – lacks creativity… But these short names are easier to say than their “full names,” which for the case of E1 is branched-chain α-keto acid decarboxylase.
 E1 is itself made up of multiple parts (this complex is indeed complex…) It is a heterotetramer, which means it’s made up of 4 (tetra) subunits, some of which are different (hetero) – each “E1” has 2 α subunits and 2 β subunits (coded for by the BCKDHA/B genes).
-They work together to decarboxylate the BCAAs using the small helper molecule thiamine as a cofactor.
+So, instead of having a single folded up polypeptide chain, they have 4 chains.
+These chains are held together to give the complex its so-called “quaternary (4°) structure” and they work together to decarboxylate the BCAAs using the small non-protein helper molecule thiamine as a “cofactor”.

 E2 is dihydrolipoyl transacylase.
 And if you thought E1 was “chain-y” with it’s 4 protein chains, wait till you meet this guy – it has 24!
 It provides a strong structural core helping hold everything together.
 But it’s not just a scaffold.
 It’s also catalytic – it passes the acyl group it’s been given to the next in line – CoA, to form acyl-CoA which can go off on it’s way.